Skip to Content

 • How (and why) to budget

-Strategies for Teaching Money to Kids with ADHD
+Financial Learning Strategies for Kids and Teens with ADHD

 Children are easily influenceable.
-It’s important for parents to start teaching kids about money by modeling financial responsibility themselves and involving your child.
+Parents can start teaching kids about money by modeling financial responsibility themselves and involving their children in discussions about money.

 • Talk to your children about advertising.
 From a young age, children need to know what advertising is.
-There are plenty of ads out there designed to target kids, from things like new toy and games to cereals to in-app ads on their tablets.
-Children need to know these ads are designed to get people to spend money and create an ideal but not always the true image of a product.
+Plenty of ads are out there designed to target kids, from new toys and games to cereals to in-app ads on their tablets.
+Help your child understand that ads are designed to get people to spend money and create an ideal but not always the true image of a product.

 • Count money with your children.
 Teach your children how much money you (or they) have by counting out loud and teaching them how to count money.

-It’s important for children to learn the difference between their responsibilities, and work.
+It’s vital for kids to learn the difference between their responsibilities and work.
 You can teach them this by expecting them to have and do both.

 Responsibilities are tasks they have to do.
 Chores are tasks they can do to earn money.

 As adults, we also go to work to earn money.
-We do get paid for work tasks and it’s good for kids to learn the difference from early on.
+We get paid for work tasks, and working is also a responsibility.
+But, it’s good to help children learn early on that there aren’t necessarily external rewards for your day-to-day responsibilities.

 Examples of Responsibilities for Children